Mumble-SRL/MPush-Flutter/README.md

 ## Request a token

-To request a notification token you need to do the following thiings:
+To request a notification token you need to do the following things:

 1. Set a callback that will be called once the token is received correctly from APNS/FCM